 July to August:

-These months mark swimming with whale sharks season — a popular thing to do in the Riviera Maya including Tulum.
+These months mark whale shark season — swimming with them is a popular thing to do in the Riviera Maya, including Tulum.

 In July and August, daily temps soar and become hot and extremely humid.
 Rainfall doubles or triples in spring, so you should expect to bring a rain jacket, dry bag, and long pants/shirts for hiking or exploring in the jungle, such as for visiting the ancient Coba Ruins.